-About a year ago I discovered the EPW whilst listening to a podcast about the camino and my initial reaction was somewhat similar to that of fascination.
+About a year ago I discovered the European Peace Walk (EPW) whilst listening to a podcast about the camino and my initial reaction was somewhat similar to that of fascination.
 Amazed that one could wander through four countries by foot over two weeks, with likeminded people, on a shoestring budget was never something I ever thought to be possible.
 I was hooked on the idea.

 A year later, I find myself boarding a three hour bus ride from bustling Budapest to the small town of Lenti, Hungary, famous for the delightful thermal baths, to begin the walk with nine other adventurers.